collaborate

 Collaboration

 This page is the entry point for collaboration with the research group of Prof. Dr.-Ing.
-Michael Färber (ScaDS.AI / TU Dresden).
+Michael Färber (ScaDS.AI/TU Dresden).

 Our core topics include trustworthy AI, LLMs / chatbots / question answering, retrieval-augmented generation (RAG) and evidence-based generation, knowledge graphs, and graph machine learning.
+We are also open to side topics that connect to these areas, such as agentic and multimodal AI, robustness & security (e.g., prompt injection in RAG-style systems), causal reasoning, AI for science, and quantum natural language processing.

 Collaboration formats (typical)